shmup/vimmies/WHY.md

 To see a nice **grep** example, press `,G` when your cursor is on a word you want to search all other files (recursively, from working directory) for.

-### vim-repeat

-In vim, commands can be repated with `.` but commands from plugins often cannot. tpope wrote a thing to let that happen, which allows command repating for things like vim-commentary which I described above.

 ### vim-surround

 Admittedly I only use this for one thing: _changing single quotes to double quotes or to backticks or similar things_.
 But it lets you remove quotes from things and also add html tags around things.
 Has a command followed by a pattern.
 Read `:help surround` if you wanna learn more.

+### vim-repeat

+In vim, commands can be repeated with `.` but commands from plugins often cannot. tpope wrote a thing which allows command repeating for things like vim-commentary and vim-surround.

 ### vim-javascript